Repeat after us: giving gifts doesn’t always mean you have to break the bank. Read on for our tips celebrating the holidays on a budget in Hong Kong.

 Hong Kong is a notoriously expensive city to live in.
-We probably all have those days when we try to look for the best deals in town, or even haggle with the ladies at the local markets.
-And with Christmas parties and the gifting season just around the corner, we know we aren’t the only ones counting our pennies… But hey, honestly, the best gifts don’t always have to cost an arm and a leg – it’s the thought that counts, right?
+We probably all have those days when we try to look for the best happy hour and new deals in town, or even haggle with the ladies at the local markets.
+And with Christmas parties and gifting season just around the corner, we know we aren’t the only ones counting our pennies… But hey, honestly, the best gifts don’t always have to cost an arm and a leg – it’s the thought that counts, right?
 So, below are some tips to help you celebrate your holidays on a budget in the 852 – without compromising the quality of your presents or your festive fun.

 How to celebrate your holidays on a budget in Hong Kong